innowatio/iwwa-kinesis-collection/README.md

 [![Dependency Status](https://david-dm.org/innowatio/iwwa-kinesis-collection.svg)](https://david-dm.org/innowatio/iwwa-kinesis-collection)
 [![devDependency Status](https://david-dm.org/innowatio/iwwa-kinesis-collection/dev-status.svg)](https://david-dm.org/innowatio/iwwa-kinesis-collection#info=devDependencies)

-# iwwa-kinesis-collection

-This library is intended to be used within a AWS lambda function.
-Its purpose is to receive "collection events" from http requests routed through by AWS API Gateway, to convert those events into the application event format and pipe them to kinesis.
+#lkd-collection

+This library is used to implement collections in a lkd stack (Lambda, Kinesis, DynamoDB).

+## How it works

+The library implements two lambda functions: a producer and a consumer.

+The producer is invoked by API Gateway, and its job is to publish collection-related events into a Kinesis Stream.
+The consumer is invoked by Kinesis, and its job is to build a materialized view of the collection into DynamoDB, taking as source the collection-related events created by the producer.

 ## Application event format